uclaradio/uclaradio.com/README.md

 Do so with Grunt, which automates Webpack:
 * install grunt-client with npm: `npm install -g grunt-cli`
 * run `grunt` to compile .jsx files in `./react` and put minified versions in `./public/build`
   * run `grunt watch` to automatically recompile whenever you hit save!
+(Note: this is done automatically for you when you run `npm run dev`!
 * add `.../build/[x].min.js` as a script in your HTML files

 #### React + API